patrick-kidger/hippogriffe/README.md

             - torch.Tensor
 ```

-List each object under whatever public path `somelib.Foo` that you would like it to be displayed under (and from which it must be accessilbe), not whatever private path `somelib._internal.foo.Foo` it is defined at.
+List each object under whatever public path `somelib.Foo` that you would like it to be displayed under (and from which it must be accessible), not whichever private path `somelib._internal.foo.Foo` it is defined at.